MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Add-AzureRmEnvironment.md

 ```

 ### -ActiveDirectoryServiceEndpointResourceId
-Specifies the audience for tokens that authenticate requests to azure_2 Resource Manager or Service Management (RDFE) endpoints.
+Specifies the audience for tokens that authenticate requests to Azure Resource Manager or Service Management (RDFE) endpoints.

 ```yaml
 Type: String